drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

 <hr style="border:0.5px solid gray;height:0.5px;">

 ### 10. Technical Specifications:
 Technical specifications are essential for ensuring the success of any system development.
-They outline the technical requirements and constraints of a syste., ensuring everyone involved has a common understanding of the goals, scope, and deliverables.
-Table below shows the technical specifications of the KTDI Event Management System:
+They outline the technical requirements and constraints of a syste, ensuring everyone involved has a common understanding of the goals, scope, and deliverables.

+The table below shows the technical specifications of the KTDI Event Management System:

 <table>
   <tr>
     <th align= "left">Data sources</th>
     <td>
       <ul>
-        <li>Event data which includes information about the event itself, such as the date, time, location and event type.</li>
+        <li>Event data which includes information about the event itself, such as the date, time, location.</li>
 <li> Personal data which includes the required login information such as name and password.
       </ul>
     </td>